ramoncruzz/catinder/README.md

 # Next steps

-Recently, in my work, I created a structure to make mocks of http requests, this structure allows to vary the response of the requests.
+Recently, in my work, I've created a structure to make mocks of http requests, this structure allows to vary the response of the requests.
 With this, it is possible to do an end-to-end test without having to mess with the service layer.
 This made me want to write an article explaining how I did it, so the next step will be to complete this project and build all the end-to-end tests using detox, as well as the unit tests of visual components and custom hooks.